codetit4n/algorithms/README.md

 ```

 > This installs a binary `cexec` which can be used to run any C program in this repo!
+> Will be translating all the current code in other languages to C or C++.
+Prferrably C

 #### Usage